An exciting new advanced workshop group with the innovative Astrid Alben.

 This course is for advanced writers of poetry.
 Each week we will focus on developing your work-in-progress, including individual poems and poems-in-sequence, through reading, discussion, feedback, re-drafting, and discussion of poetics and direction.
 Over the term there will be set writing tasks, plus occasional focuses on a particular poet or artist/sculptor/composer to help engender fresh thinking, provoke discussion and expand your poetic practice.

 Please note: Entry to this course is by application only.
-If you would like to join, please send a submission of three poems to [email protected].
+If you have previously taken part in this course, please feel free to book directly.
+However if you are new to the course and would like to join, please send a submission of three poems to [email protected]

 To apply for a concession rate, please send relevant documentation showing your eligibility for one of our concessions to [email protected] Conditions of eligibility are detailed here.
 More information about how our In-Person Courses work can be found on the In-Person Courses page.
 If you have any questions or wish to be added to the waiting list of a sold-out course, please email [email protected]